eth-ait/hci-project-group-11/README.md

 ## Ideas

 ### Requirements
-- Active Lifestyle
+- Be able to find/discover/select the next song easily
-- Being aware of what the user wants to listen to
+- Create a seamless music experience across multiple devices/speakers
-- Providing the user with appropriate music at any time
+- Reduce interaction time needed to control music devices (improve on user experience of plug in earphones/turn on home speaker, pulling out smartphone, unlock phone, open Spotify, start play button)
-- No extra hardware to carry around (use phone/speaker hardware)
+- No need for extra hardware to carry with (using native speaker hardware or phone)

 ### Personas